peterjwest/Stim/README.md

 Stim also supports two context sensitive shortcut methods: `source()` and `val()`:
 - `source()` sets the source file, or hyperlink for an element, it currently supports `a`, `href`, `style`, `link`, and `form`
 - `val()` sets the value of form fields, it currently supports `input`, `textarea` and `option`

-I'm looking to expand this area, let me know if you have any suggestions at <peterjwest3@gmail.com>!

 ###Dynamic content resizing
 The final two methods are the best ones!
 These are for inserting lists of content, you know: articles, comments, tags, menu links, etc. These methods group selected elements which are adjacent into lists, here's an example: